executive vice president

 Haim’s deep international experience gives him unique insights into problem-solving from multiple perspectives.
-For the past 15 years, he has worked closely with the executive branch, congress, numerous U.S. government agencies, foreign governments and international organizations.
+He is committed to including marginalized voices and building diverse coalitions of stakeholders to address protracted challenges.
+Haim has worked closely with the executive branch, Congress, numerous U.S. government agencies, foreign governments, and international organizations to find nonpartisan solutions to complex challenges.
 As a policy specialist, he looks for multilayered and intersectional trends that affect policy debates and outcomes.
 He is especially interested in how values shape identity and political debates.
-His family history and personal experiences have fostered a deep interest in migration, and how the intersection of climate change, conflict and well-being intersect with migration trends.
+His family history and personal experiences have fostered a deep interest in migration, and how the intersection of climate change, conflict, and well-being intersect with global migration trends.

-Haim is an accomplished author, speaker and cross-cultural communicator.
-He has published dozens of journal articles, book chapters and op-eds.
-In addition to testifying before the U.S. Congress, he has lectured widely to government, academic and private audiences.
-Haim’s most recent study examined how narratives surrounding religion influence politics in Africa.
+Haim is an accomplished author, speaker, and cross-cultural communicator.
+He has published dozens of journal articles, book chapters, and op-eds.
+In addition to testifying before Congress, he has lectured widely to government, academic, and private audiences.

-Prior to joining MG in 2019, Haim spent nearly 15 years developing bipartisan solutions to complex foreign policy issues as a researcher and analyst at a leading Washington think tank.
-During that time, he immersed himself in the politics, culture and economics of North Africa and the Middle East, connecting social and political trends abroad with similar trends in the United States.
+Before joining MG in 2019, Haim spent nearly 15 years developing bipartisan solutions to complex foreign policy issues as a researcher and analyst at a leading Washington think tank.
+Throughout his career, he has immersed himself in the politics, culture, and economics of North Africa and the Middle East, connecting social and political trends abroad with similar trends in the United States.
 Before moving to Washington, D.C., he spent five years in Jerusalem as a television news producer covering the Middle East.
-Wherever he has been, Haim has explored overlooked trends, sought out marginalized communities, and used his storytelling and analytical skills to convey complex issues to diverse stakeholder audiences.
+Wherever he’s been, Haim has explored overlooked trends, sought out marginalized communities, and used his storytelling and analytical skills to convey complex issues to diverse stakeholder audiences.

-- Senior fellow, Center for Strategic and International Studies, a nonpartisan think tank in Washington, D.C.
+- Senior fellow, Center for Strategic and International Studies, Washington, D.C.

-- Research analyst, The Brookings Institution, a nonprofit policy research organization
+- Research analyst, The Brookings Institution, Washington, D.C.

-Haim has a Master of Arts from Columbia University’s School of International and Public Affairs and a Bachelor of Arts in Political Science from University of Washington.
+Haim has a Master of Arts from Columbia University’s School of International and Public Affairs and a Bachelor of Arts in political science from the University of Washington.

-Haim enjoys spending time with his family and exploring the outdoors.
-He has a deep appreciation for Arabic music and enjoys numerous subgenres from North African hip-hop to Israeli Mizrahi pop to classical Egyptian composers.
-He has presented lectures on Judeo-Arab music and the intersection of music, religion and identity at several venues including Strathmore Music Center and the State Department.
-In his spare time, he explores how music tells the story of human migration.
+He enjoys spending time with his family and exploring the outdoors.
+Haim has a deep appreciation for Arabic music and the intersection of Arabic and Hebrew secular and sacred music.
+He has presented lectures on Judeo-Arab music and the intersection of music, religion, and identity at Strathmore Music Center and the State Department.